MPh-py/MPh/docs/index.md

 Comsol models are marked by their `.mph` file extension, which stands for multiphysics.
 Hence the name of this library.
-It is open-source and in no way associated with Comsol Inc., the company that develops and licenses the simulation software.
+It is open-source and in no way affiliated with Comsol Inc., the company that develops and licenses the simulation software.